 As an expat, are you ever confused about something you see or hear in your foreign environment?
 Dumb question.
 Of course you are.
 Cultural confusion is inescapable in the expat life and I’ve suffered or enjoyed it many times.

-Below is the story of one of the many moments of befuddlement I experienced in Ghana, West Africa.
+Below is the story of one of the many moments of befuddlement I experienced in Ghana, West Africa where I happily lived for a good number of years as an expat.
 It occurred during a conversation about children, family and work; a conversation with Jerome, the husband of our housekeeper Leah.
 We had just returned from home leave the night before.

 I love this photo by Petr Kosina

 THE LITTLE ONES: DON’T PUT YOUR MIND ON THEM AT ALL